 Yellow is the color of happiness and sunshine.
 These adorable Lemon Scones will bring you a burst of lemony brightness even on the grayest day.
 The pretty, vibrant yellow sparkling sugar adds a pleasant crunch to the tops.
 It’s a nice contrast to the soft, tender interior of the scones.
 These little gems would shine on any breakfast or brunch table.
 I served them with blueberry jam and green tea, which was so delightful, I’m still smiling.

-Hear me out.
 Imagine you’re in a beautiful room, reclining on a plush velvet chaise lounge.
 There’s a dainty table nearby.
 On the table is a cake pedestal with a little pyramid of small, perfectly plump, pink pastries.
 They’re filled with sweet, luscious strawberry cream.
 And they’re all yours.
 This Strawberries & Cream Profiteroles recipe can make that dream come true.
 Maybe not the velvet chaise lounge, but really any comfortable chair will do while you indulge in these delicious little gems.
-Profiteroles have a way of making you feel regal and indulgent.
+Profiteroles have a way of making you feel regal and majestic.
 I think princesses and princes snack on them.
-Most of us don’t have a personal pastry chef or the budget to order from French bakeries every day, but we can certainly follow a recipe and make one of the easiest pastry doughs there is.
+Most of us don’t have a personal pastry chef or the budget to order from a French bakery every day, but we can certainly follow a recipe and make one of the easiest pastry doughs there is.
 Choux pastry or pate à choux is used to make profiteroles, cream puffs, eclairs, churros and other pastries.
 Once you get the hang of it, the possibilities are endless.

 This recipe features fresh strawberries, but frozen strawberries will work too.
 You can also substitute raspberries or peaches.
 To find the recipe for Peaches & Cream Profiteroles, click here.
 The strawberry purée can be made a day or two ahead and stored in the refrigerator.
 To make it easy on myself, I like to make the strawberry purée on day one, the pastry cream on day two, then make the profiteroles and strawberry icing and assemble on day three.
 It’s also helpful to practice the French culinary style of prep, mise en place, which means to have all of your ingredients and equipment in place before you begin.
 Everything will go much smoother and prevent you from feeling overwhelmed.